 What should I do if I discover a fault?

-Please report any faults or problems to a member of staff.
+Please report any faults or problems to a member of staff at the Welcome Desk.

 Conditions of use

 - Laptops borrowed in the Drill Hall must be returned to a trolley after use and plugged in to the charging cable.
 Laptops borrowed from the Lapsafe in the Pilkington building must be returned to the Lapsafe cabinet.
 Please plug power cables in upon return.